 - Have no current tax liens on your business.
 In general, your business should be in good financial health and not owe any back taxes.

 - Live in an eligible state.
 You’re ineligible if your business isn’t located in Connecticut, District of Columbia, Delaware, Louisiana, Maryland, New Jersey, New York, Texas or Virginia.

 Keep in mind that these are just Capital One’s minimum requirements.
-Banks tend to have higher standards for creditworthiness than online lenders, so you could have better luck if you and the other business owners have good or excellent credit and a business that has a positive cash flow.
+Banks tend to have higher standards for creditworthiness than online lenders, so you could have better luck if you and your other business owners have good or excellent credit and a business that has a positive cash flow.
 If you have a Capital One account, you’ll also need to be in good standing with the bank.